Home Depot posts record profit, revenue; sticks to outlook

 Home Depot is seeing sustained demand for goods related to home improvement projects despite soaring prices and mortgage rates for homes.

-Despite record profit and revenue, the Atlanta home improvement chain maintained its guidance for the year and shares dipped 2.6% before the opening bell Tuesday.
-Lowe's, which posts quarterly earnings Wednesday, dipped 2.5%.
+Despite record profit and revenue, the Atlanta home improvement chain maintained its guidance for the year.

 Revenue for the three months ended July 31 rose 6.5% to $43.79 billion, which topped projections of $43.35 billion on Wall Street, according to a survey by Zacks Investment Research.